NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

 Output structure
 ^^^^^^^^^^^^^^^^

-The outout structure is defined as
+The output structure is defined as

 .. code:: c++